ToniWonKanobi/theoveranalyzed.net/posts/2015/7/15/ditching-webfonts.md

 Title: Ditching Webfonts
 Date: 2015-07-15 11:41
 Description: Over the past few years, I've become increasingly interested in design and specifically, typography.
 Ideal Sans was *it* for me.
 But maybe Hoefler's webfont is just too much of a drag right now?
-Tags: Typography, Web Design & Development, Ditching Webfonts
+Tags: Typography, Web Design, Ditching Webfonts
 Image: http://d.pr/i/138Zv+

-<p><em class="topStory">This piece is largely a self-response to an earlier post I wrote on the subject called <a href=" /2015/7/12/why-the-web-is-so-slow" title="My piece on The Verge piece about the slow web">Why The Web Is So Slow</a>.
-You should read that before reading this.</em></p>
+<p><em class="topStory">This is the second post in a series called <a href="tags/Ditching%20Webfonts" rel="tag" title="Posts tagged 'Ditching Webfonts'">Ditching Webfonts</a>.
+If you haven't already done so, you should read the <a href="/2015/7/12/why-the-web-is-so-slow" rel="previous" title="My piece on The Verge piece about the slow web">first</a> post in this series.
+You can also read the <a href="/2015/7/19/ditching-webfonts-part-ii-hoefler-webfonts-are-prettier-but-slower" rel="next" title="The final post in the series 'Ditching Webfonts'">final</a> post in the series.</em></p>

 <figure>
 	<img src="http://d.pr/i/138Zv+" alt="Waiting." title="Waiting.">
-	<figcaption>That's 457.1 ms too long for me.</figcaption>
+	<figcaption>That's exactly 457.1 ms too long for me.</figcaption>
 </figure>

-# Becoming Ideal
+### Becoming Ideal

 Ever since I became more interested in typefaces and web design, [Ideal Sans][typography] had been my unicorn.
 When I initially became interested in using that font on my website, I knew very little about HTML and CSS, or webfonts in general.
 Because of that, I wasn't sure how to add it to my website.
 All I knew was that I liked it.
 Marco used it for his [blog][marco] and [app][fontsinuse], and Q Branch [used it][vesperapp] for [Vesper][vesperapp 2].
 It's also available in the [Feedbin][feedbin] webapp (along with other Hoefler originals like [Whitney][typography 2]).